Anti-Dialectics For Absolute Beginners

 Sewell once more:

-"In brief", states Lenin, "dialectics can be defined as the doctrine of the unity of opposites.
-This embodies the essence of dialectics…."
+'In brief', states Lenin, 'dialectics can be defined as the doctrine of the unity of opposites.
+This embodies the essence of dialectics….'
 The world in which we live is a unity of contradictions or a unity of opposites: cold-heat, light-darkness, Capital-Labour, birth-death, riches-poverty, positive-negative, boom-slump, thinking-being, finite-infinite, repulsion-attraction, left-right, above-below, evolution-revolution, chance-necessity, sale-purchase, and so on.
 [Quoted from here.
 Paragraphs merged.]

 Indeed, as Hegel himself believed: